-While we acknowledge that data availability and verification is an issue, we are concerned that the proposal does not sufficiently consider differences in market structure between EEA states.
+While we acknowledge that data availability and verification are issues that must be considered, we are concerned that the proposal does not sufficiently take into account differences in market structure between EEA states.
 Specifically, we are concerned that the proposed method for the calculation of the Green Asset Ratio (GAR) for credit institutions, where SME exposures are included in the denominator, but excluded from the numerator, will unfairly disadvantage institutions with limited exposures to NFRD/CSRD companies.